Varun487/Varun487/README.md

 I'm Varun Seshu.

 I'm a Masters student pursuing a MS in Financial Engineering at Stevens Institute of Technology.
-I am interested in quantitative trading/development and am looking for internships in this space.
+I am interested in quantitative development and am looking for a job in this space.

 You can check out [my website](https://varunseshu.glitch.me/) and reach me via [LinkedIn](https://www.linkedin.com/in/varunseshu/).